Medical negligence and bile duct injuries

 The Cleveland Clinic explains that during surgery, a bile duct can get cut, burned, or pinched.
 As a result of an injury, the bile duct will not be able to work right, leaking bile into the abdomen or blocking the normal flow of bile from the liver.
 Bile duct injuries lead to symptoms that can be painful and dangerous if not treated.

-A study involving researchers from University of Oxford reported that factors that may contribute to bile duct injury include anatomic variation, severe inflammation, errors related to skill, knowledge or judgement of the medical professionals or demographic factors such as patient age or sex.
+The University of Oxford study reported that factors that may contribute to bile duct injury include anatomic variation, severe inflammation, errors related to skill, knowledge or judgement of the medical professionals or demographic factors such as patient age or sex.

 The Cleveland Clinic notes that the patient outcome depends on the type and extent of the injury and how soon the injury is found.
 Most bile duct injuries can be successfully repaired, and the patient can go on to have a good quality of life.
 In severe cases, with more than one surgery, many months of recovery might be needed.